-Recently, very high-energy electron beams ($50-300$ MeV) have been proposed as an alternative candidate for radiotherapy\cite{desrosiers2000150, ronga2021back}.
+Recently, very high-energy electron beams ($50-250$ MeV) have been proposed as an alternative candidate for radiotherapy\cite{desrosiers2000150, ronga2021back}.
 Compared to low-energy electrons, VHEE can penetrate much deeper region with sharper lateral penumbra profiles\cite{desrosiers2000150}.
 Meanwhile, several researches have shown that they exhibit superior therapeutic efficacy to photon modalities for several different tumours \cite{yeboah2002optimized,fuchs2009treatment,bazalova2015treatment,schuler2017very,zhang2023treatment} and less sensitive to inhomogeneities than ion beams\cite{desrosiers2000150,lagzda2020influence}.
-Technological advancements like laser plasma wakefield acceleration (LWFA) could potentially reduce the size of accelerator infrastructure, making VHEE radiotherapy platforms more compact and economically viable\cite{malka2008principles,joshi2020perspectives}.
-However, VHEE beams normally cannot create a dose peak at the tumour target similar as ion beams, but exhibit high dose depositions at both entry and exit points, which could possibly damage the surface skin and other healthy issues \cite{desrosiers2000150}.
-Additionally, electron beams from laser plasma accelerators normally have a notable energy spread of over 10\% \cite{esarey2009physics}, significantly complicating beam transport modalities.
+However, the accelerating gradient of conventional radio-frequency (RF) accelerators is generally much less than 100 MeV/m, which necessitates a linear accelerator of at least tens of meters in length to produce such very high-energy electron beams, making them difficult to be adapted into a common treatment room \cite{Wuensch2021facility}.